J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |   svcName |Name of the service. |

-#### ServicesManager.SetDescription(System.String,System.String)
+#### Useful.Utilities.ServicesManager.SetDescription(System.String,System.String)

 Sets the description of the service in the registry.

 | Parameter | Description |